pablodecm/phd_thesis/src/103_chapter_3.md

 \epigraph{Life is complicated, \\
 but not uninteresting.}{Jerzy Neyman}

-In this chapter, we will consider the problem of extracting quantitative information about the validity or properties of the different theoretical models (see [Chapter @sec:theory]), which can be made given the experimental data acquired in a controlled setting (see
+In this chapter we will consider the problem of extracting quantitative information about the validity or properties of the different theoretical models (see [Chapter @sec:theory]), which can be made given the experimental data acquired in a controlled setting (see